 Where mi is the quantity of the eluted component i, Ki is the absolute response factor for component i and Ai is the area below the peak on the chromatogram.

 This linear relationship holds within a certain range (approximately up to 1000 AU, a representative range for such separation processes).
 Current setups are equipped with computational systems able to provide within seconds accurate, automated information on the area below the elution peak and therefore the eluted component quantity.
 This information can be used for the calculation of the integral of the eluted concentration via commercially available software (such as MATLAB®) and returned to the controller as feedback.
 The use of the proposed output offers continuous monitoring of the outlet stream throughout the process cycle and therefore allows the controller to act in a timely fashion in case of disturbances and/or deviations of the assigned setpoints.
 In addition, continuous (or pseudo-continuous at the range of seconds) tracking of the system offers the flexibility to use a series of measurements as controller feedback and minimize the risk of failure.
+The control scheme developed in this work is based on the principles of model-based control and therefore allows the use coming from the knowledge of the process model.
+Consequently, at points where measurements are not available or they require significant time to be computed, the mathematical process model can serve as an intermediate to provide the controller with the required feedback.
+Once the original measurement is obtained, this information can be updated.

 Input selection: Sensitivity tests

+The system originally, looks into 5 inputs and 3 outputs.
+The input set comprises the modifier concentration, the inlet flow rate and the feed composition.
+Similarly, the output set includes the integral concentrations of the mixture components.
 Given the complexity of the mathematical model, it is essential to reduce the computational burden of the control studies.
-Therefore, the control problem formulation needs to be simplified in a meaningful manner, following a rigorous procedure that will ensureare considered and the controller will return satisfactory results.
-Consequently, the 5 input–3 output system (5x3) is subjected to sensitivity tests, where the inputs are varied within the permitted range and their effect on the output behaviour is monitored. illustrates the strategy applied to the inputs, where we excite within the allowed range: (i) the modifier concentration, (ii) the flow rate and (iii) the feed composition.
+Therefore, the control problem formulation needs to be simplified in a meaningful manner, following a rigorous procedure that will ensure the interactions between the inputs, namely the modifier concentration, the product, weak impurity, and strong impurity concentrations at the feed, and the inlet flow rate and outputs, namely the integrated product, integrated weak impurity concentrations, and integrated strong impurity concentrations are considered and the controller will return satisfactory results.
+Consequently, the 5 input–3 output system (5x3) is subjected to sensitivity tests, where the inputs are varied within the permitted range and their effect on the output behaviour is monitored.

+Figure 3 illustrates the strategy applied to the inputs, where we excite within the allowed range: (i) the modifier concentration, (ii) the flow rate and (iii) the feed composition.
 Each input is varied separately in order to identify the individual effect it has on the monitored outputs (synergetic/antagonistic effects are not considered here).
-Based on the experimental procedures followed for the operation of the MCSGP the three variables are excited within the ranges shown in and are representative for applications in mAb purification (Grossmann et al., 2010; Krättli et al., 2013).
+Based on the experimental procedures followed for the operation of the MCSGP the three variables are excited within the ranges shown in Table 2 and are representative for applications in mAb purification (Grossmann et al., 2010; Krättli et al., 2013).
 The illustrated bounds are in line and have been defined experimentally by the Morbidelli Group (ETH Zürich).
 Due to confidentiality agreement with the Morbidelli Group (ETH Zürich) the exact values cannot be disclosed and therefore only estimates are provided.